Jeansen/jeansen.github.io/_posts/2018-01-20-how-to-migrate-a-raspberry-pi-installation-to-lvm.md

     /dev/mapper/vg00-root: open failed: Permission denied
     Failure to communicate with kernel device-mapper driver.
     Incompatible libdevmapper 1.02.145 (2017-11-03) and kernel driver (unknown version).

 ## All done

 That's it!
 Put this newly created SD card in your Raspberry Pi and see what will happen :-)

 [^1]: After all, restoring the previous backup would overwrite your current LVM setup!
+[^2]: Actually, only version 2 Mod.
+B uses an ARMv7 CPU.
+Versions 2 Mod.
+B v1.2, 3 Mod.
+A+, 3 Mod.
+B and 3 Mod.
+B+ all use an ARMv8 CPU.
+But since Raspian is 32 bit, running in Aarch32 mode is the reason it acts like an ARMv7 with some missing instructions.